Perspicacity11/MakersWk7-JavascriptWebApps/contents/08_user_interaction.md

 [Example solution](https://youtu.be/QouSjlzRpXc?t=375)

-## Exercise two - hiding the message
+## Exercise two - removing the message from the page

-You'll now test-drive a second button to **hide the message when the user clicks on it.** For this exercise you'll need to research:
+You'll now test-drive a second button to **remove the message from the page when the user clicks on it.** For this exercise you'll need to research:
   * How to remove a DOM element with JavaScript.